keepthatworktoyourself/otter/README.md

 import 'iceberg-editor/dist/iceberg.css';
 ```

 iceberg.css is unfortunately fairly large at the moment (~150kB) due to the inclusion of bulma.
-Iceberg will transition to something more lightweight.
+Iceberg may transition to something more lightweight.

 If your app already includes bulma, you can import only iceberg's and Quill's (used for `TextEditor` fields) own CSS directly: